stevefolta/spft/README.md

 proportional (that is, non-monospace) fonts.
 There should be more than one... and now there is.
 Also, they broke some of the behavior around the Shift-PageUp/Down keys in version 3.9.1.
-It seems they wanted to make scrolling a "mode" now, which it hadn't been before, and they slipped this significant UI change and its associated breakage into a point-point release.
+It seems they wanted to make scrolling a "mode" now, which it hadn't really been before, and they slipped this significant UI change and its associated breakage into a point-point release.
 That ticked me off enough to prompt me to write this.

 st is wonderfully simple in how it's coded.
 It's a lot easier to find your way around its code than it is for mlterm.
 It provided accessible examples of how